 This morning, I'm re-creating this lunch at home.
 The biggest challenge is to get my yogurt dip to taste as good as the McDonald's version.
 McDonald's doesn't say where this secret sauce comes from.
 (We probably don't want to know.)

-active cultures, has a strong, super-sweet vanilla taste with a texture that's truer to instant pudding than yogurt.
+The yogurt, which doesn't seem to have any healthy active cultures, has a strong, super-sweet vanilla taste with a texture that's truer to instant pudding than yogurt.
 Does anyone have any other suggestions on how to get that grandma's yellow cake style blast of vanilla goodness without going overboard and adding more sugar to the yogurt?

 I tried adding vanilla extract to my Stonyfield Farm vanilla yogurt to dial up the flavor, but that wasn't the flavor McDonald's had.
 Next time, I'll put some yogurt in a coffee filter to strain over night in the fridge.
 That should get me closer to the texture of the McDonald's sauce.